Joan Laporta

-Joan Laporta Estruch ([ʒuˈan ləˈpɔɾtə əsˈtɾuk]; born 29 June 1962) is a Spanish politician and current president of FC Barcelona.
+Joan Laporta i Estruch ([ʒuˈan ləˈpɔɾtə əsˈtɾuk]; born 29 June 1962) is a Spanish businessman, politician, and current president of FC Barcelona.

-Laporta is a lawyer (he graduated from the University of Barcelona) with his own firm, Laporta & Arbós, which has a number of notable Spanish firms as clients.
-He served as MP in the Parliament of Catalonia between 2010 and 2012.
+Laporta is a lawyer (he graduated from the University of Barcelona) with his own firm, Laporta & Arbós, which has a number of notable Catalan firms as clients.
+He served as an MP in the Parliament of Catalonia between 2010 and 2012.

-During his first tenure as president of FC Barcelona, they set a new record for trophies won in a 12-month period, winning 6 in 2009.
+During his first tenure as president of Barcelona, they set a new record for trophies won in a 12-month period, winning six in 2009.
 After departing in 2010, he was re-elected as club president in 2021.

+During Laporta's reign as club president, the sports sections of Barcelona have won over 101 official trophies as of 2025.

-Career at FC Barcelona
+Career at Barcelona

-Laporta started his involvement with FC Barcelona leading the "Elefant Blau" ("Blue Elephant"), a group which opposed former president Josep Lluís Núñez and which, in 1998, tried unsuccessfully a vote of no confidence against him.
+Laporta started his involvement with Barcelona leading the "Elefant Blau" ("Blue Elephant"), a group which opposed former president Josep Lluís Núñez and which, in 1998, tried unsuccessfully a vote of no confidence against him.

 2003–2010: First tenure as club president

 First season in charge

 In the 2003 elections, Laporta did not start as the favourite, but his charisma grew during the electoral campaign and he finally won against the expected victor, publicist Lluís Bassat, in part because of a widely published (and ultimately unfulfilled) promise to bring David Beckham to Barcelona.
 Laporta had the support of other young businessmen of Barcelona, such as Sandro Rosell.
 Laporta quickly became a media star, even more than some of the players.

 Laporta's first season (2003–04) as president would prove to be a watershed for the club, but not without initial instability.
 The club situation was one of bitter unhappiness and disappointment amongst both fans and players after the club failed to meet their own standards to match Real Madrid's success in the early 2000s, having not won trophies since 1999.